 Although you can keep rosin production simple with a hair straightener at home, cannabis enthusiasts may want to go the extra mile.
+For commercial rosin production, manufacturers use a similar step-by-step process, but with more expensive equipment and a few added steps.
 A lot of rosin equipment and techniques exist out there, including press kits, hydraulic presses, handheld presses, heater controllers, and more.
-Some come with extra-large plates, multiple plates, and include up to 20 tons of pressure that are capable of applying up to 3000 PSI on both plates.
+Some come with extra-large plates, multiple plates, and include up to 20 tons of pressure that are capable of applying up to 3,000 pounds per square inch (PSI) of pressure on both plates.
 They aren’t cheap, though.
 Prices for rosin presses range from $300 to more than $4,000.

 A little bit of rosin goes a long way.
-Once you’ve made your rosin at home, you can smoke it in a glass bowl or joint, dab it with a rig — the preferred method — or vape it in a pen made for concentrates.
+Once you’ve made your rosin at home, you can smoke it in a glass bowl or joint, dab it in a rig (the preferred method) or vape it in a pen made for concentrates.

-Remember, this is a highly concentrated product full of cannabinoids and terpenes.
+Remember, this is a highly concentrated product full of cannabinoids and has a robust terpene profile.
 Start with a small dose and work your way up.
 For medical patients who need fast-acting cannabis, rosin is an easy way to fast-track the plant’s healthful properties.